-As illustrated in Figure 2, one can rewrite a parse tree as a stack of tag levels (see Figure 1c).
+As illustrated in Figure 1c and Figure 2, one can rewrite a parse tree as a stack of tag levels.
 We achieve this tree conversion by first transforming the lowest nodes of the parse tree into chunk tags ('Level 1").
-Tree nodes which contain sub-nodes are ignored at this stage.
+Tree nodes which contain sub-nodes are ignored at this stage2.
 Words not into one of the lowest nodes are tagged as "O".
 We then strip the lowest nodes of the tree, and apply the same principle for "Level 2".
 We repeat the process until one level contains the root node.
-We chose a bottom-up approach because one can rely very well on lower level predictions: the chunking
+We chose a bottom-up approach because one can rely very well on lower level predictions: the chunking task, which describes in an other way the lowest parse tree nodes, has a very good performance record (Sha and Pereira, 2003).

-$^{2}$ E.g. in Figure 1a, "kept" is not tagged as "S-VP" in Level 1, as the node "VP" still contains sub-nodes "S" and "VP" above "falling".
+$^{^2}$ E.g. in Figure 1a, "kept" is not tagged as "S-VP" in Level 1, as the node "VP" still contains sub-nodes "S" and "VP" above "falling".

 Level 4 B-S I-S I-S E-S

-Level 3 0 0 B-VP E-VP
+Level 3 О O B-VP E-VP

-Level 2 0 0 0 S-S
+Level 2 О O O S-S

-Level 1 0 S-NP 0 S-VP
+Level 1 О S-NP O S-VP

 Words But stocks kept falling